 The Research Day will start with the presentation of the 2018 OSL Award, followed by a PhD Forum and a session on Research Funding.
-After a short break, Prof. Dr. Esther Peeren (UvA) will lecture on Reading Rural Imaginations (project awarded with an ERC Consolidator Grant).
+After a short break, Prof. dr Esther Peeren (UvA) will lecture on Reading Rural Imaginations (project awarded with an ERC Consolidator Grant).
 Peeren’s innovative research is closely related to various topics that will be discussed in parallel sessions during the afternoon (cf. E. Peeren.
 The Spectral Metaphor: Living Ghosts and the Agency of Invisibility, 2014; E. Peeren, H. Stuit, & A. van Weyenberg (Eds.), Peripheral Visions in the Globalizing Present: Spaces, Mobilities, Aesthetics, Leiden: Brill, 2016; E. Peeren, R. Celikates, J. de Kloet, & T. Poell (Eds.), Global Cultures of Contestation: Mobility, Sustainability, Aesthetics & Connectivity, Cham: Palgrave Macmillan, 2018).

 The organization of the sessions is flexible and is up to the convenors of each session.
 The sessions can be envisaged as a matchmaking event, a presentation of brief research pitches/papers or discussion in which ongoing or future research projects are presented.
 We would explicitly like to invite participants to think about future collaborations with other OSL members.
-The OSL Board will make € 1000,- of seed money available for the most promising initiative.
+The OSL Board will make € 1000,- of seed money available for the most promising initiative, including for instance:

-Participants can register for the Research Day by sending an email to OSLfirstname.lastname@example.org before June 30.
+Participants can register for the Research Day by sending an email to OSLfirstname.lastname@example.org before October 8.
 Please indicate in your email in which sessions you would like to participate.
 The event will take place in the RUG University Library, Broerstraat 4, Groningen.